Profilers

 profile

-as an context-manager we can also use its.start
+as a context-manager, we can also use its.start

 and.stop